Lakshadweep: Administration and politics

-Lakshadweep is a Union Territory and is governed by an administrator on behalf of the Government of India.
-It was established in 1956 and constitutes a single Indian district.
-The headquarters of the union territory were at Kozhikode until 1964, when the seat of the administrator of the islands was shifted to Kavaratti.
+Lakshadweep is a union territory and is governed by an administrator on behalf of the Government of India.
+It was established in 1956.
+The headquarters of the union territory was at Kozhikode, Kerala until 1964, when the seat of the administrator of the islands was shifted to Kavaratti.
 Since then, the administration secretariat is based in Kavaratti.
+The islands constitutes a single Indian district.
+The district collector is in charge of revenue, land settlement and law and order.

-The territory is divided into ten administrative sub-divisions headed by sub-divisional officers, except the Minicoy and Agatti islands which are headed by deputy collectors.
+The territory is divided into ten administrative sub-divisions headed by sub-divisional officers, except the Minicoy and Agatti islands, which are headed by deputy collectors.
 The ten inhabited islands have village panchayats consisting of a total of 88 members across islands.
 These panchayats are combined to form a district panchayat, which has 26 elected members including the chairpersons of the ten village panchayats and the Member of Parliament for Lakshadweep Lok Sabha Constituency.
-The territory is also divided into five community development blocks: Kavaratti, Amini, Andrott, Minicoy and Kiltan, each administered by Collector-cum-Development Commissioner, who is in charge of revenue and land settlement in their respective block.
-The commissioner also serves as a District magistrate and is assisted by an additional district magistrate and ten executive magistrates for enforcement of law and order.
+The territory is also divided into five community development blocks: Kavaratti, Amini, Andrott, Minicoy and Kiltan, each administered by block development officers.

+The district collector also serves as the district magistrate and development commissioner, and is assisted by an additional district magistrate and ten executive magistrates for enforcement of law and order.
 The administrator acts as the Inspector General of Police and has command and control of the Lakshadweep Police, which has a sanctioned strength of 349 personnel across nine police stations.

-The territory elects one member to the lower house of the Indian parliament, the Lok Sabha.
-Lakshadweep is a reserved constituency for Scheduled Tribes.
 The union territory falls under the judicial jurisdiction of the Kerala High Court at Kochi, and has a system of lower courts under its authority.
 There is a district and sessions court in Kavaratti (established in 1997) and two munsiff courts in Andrott and Amini islands.